 The x5u (X.509 URL) header parameter is a URI [RFC3986] that refers to a resource for the X.509 public key certificate or certificate chain [RFC5280] corresponding to the key used to digitally sign the JWS.
 The identified resource MUST provide a representation of the certificate or certificate chain that conforms to RFC 5280 [RFC5280] in PEM encoded form [RFC1421].
-The certificate containing the public key of the entity that digitally signed the JWS MUST be the first certificate.
+The certificate containing the public key corresponding to the key used to digitally sign the JWS MUST be the first certificate.
 This MAY be followed by additional certificates, with each subsequent certificate being the one used to certify the previous one.
 The protocol used to acquire the resource MUST provide integrity protection; an HTTP GET request to retrieve the certificate MUST use TLS [RFC2818] [RFC5246]; the identity of the server MUST be validated, as per Section 3.1 of HTTP Over TLS [RFC2818].
 Use of this header parameter is OPTIONAL.